paradise-fi/divine/doc/manual/dios.md

 ## DiOS Fault Handling And Error Traces

-When DIVINE 4 VM performs an illegal operation (e.g. division by zero or null pointer dereference), it performs so-called fault and a user supplied function, fault handler, is called.
-This function can react to error - e.g. collect additional information, or decide, how the error should be handled.
+When DIVINE 4 VM performs an illegal operation (e.g. division by zero or null pointer dereference), it performs a so-called fault and a user supplied function, the fault handler, is called.
+This function can react to the error - collect additional information or decide how the error should be handled.
 DiOS provides its own fault handler, so that verified programs do not have to.

 The DiOS fault handler prints a simple human readable stack trace together with